 40. A credit hour is equivalent to the minimum of each of the following: one semester credit for 15 clock hours of lecture, 30 clock hours of laboratory, or 45 clock hours of work-based activity; or one quarter credit for each 10 hours of lecture, 20 clock hours of laboratory, or 30 clock hours of work-based activity

 The NA/HAA program is not a credit hour based program.
-The program is delivered is clock hour based.
+The program delivered is clock hour based.

 41. For all coursework delivered via distance education: The institution ensures timeliness of its responses (synchronously or asynchronously) to students’ requests by placing a requirement on response time of no more than 24 hours within the institutions’ published operational schedule of the program/course.